Artisan-Lab/tag-std/pre-RFC.md

 function callers and people are unaware of the change.
 This is quite a safety hazard and risk for downstream crates whose safety comments are out of date since the change from upstream API.

-So we need to improve the practice of writing safety comments by making it machine readable and checkable.
+So we need to improve the practice of writing safety comments by making it machine readable and checkable in the form of safety tags.
+We want these tags to be
-The unit of a piece of safety information is called a safety requirement, property, or tag.
+* accessible to read and write for human: if a tag is defined but missing on callsites, lints will be emitted to help the coder and reviewers assess safety requirements
-We want these properties composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen now.
-To solve the problem brought by evolution of safety requirements, these properties are also versioned, in need of semver checking.
+* composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen today

-///////////////////////////////// TODO: Below are not started yet /////////////////////////////////
+* versioned: tags are in need of semver checking to solve the problem brought by evolution of safety requirements

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation